t6kke/skill-calculator/README.md

 # Skill Calculator

-Web solution for serving my [Badminton Skill Calculator](https://github.com/t6kke/BadmintonSkillCalculator) CLI solution.
+Web solution for serving my [Badminton Skill Calculator](https://github.com/t6kke/BadmintonSkillCalculator) CLI application.

+## Motivation

+I figured that I built quite a cool and useful tool with Badminton Skill Calculator but since CLI tools are not really easy to use for regular users I needed a solution that would allow any kind of person to use it.

+While learning web servers with golang through [boot.dev](https://www.boot.dev/) I got inspirered to put what I leared to practice and build a dedicated solution from scratch with golang.

 # Tools Used